netscale-technologies/netcomp_rcp_doc/doc/views.md

 month|string|year+month string
-start_time|string|starting time to consider stop_time|string|stoppping time to coniser size|string|Number of records to return (default 50)
+start_time|string|starting time to consider stop_time|string|stoppping time to coniser visible|boolean|See bellow size|string|Number of records to return (default 50)

+By default, both visible and invisible entries will be returned.
+You can focus on any of them using 'visible' parameter

 Following fields are returned: